Recurrent Deterministic Policy Gradient Method for Bipedal Locomotion on Rough Terrain Challenge: Simulation study

 \subsection{Simulation results}

-Our DRL framework has successfully trained policies for a stable and dynamic locomotion\footnote{Video is available at https://youtu.be/ijU4MfdaF8k}.
+Our DRL framework has successfully trained policies for a stable and dynamic locomotion\footnote{Video is available at https://youtu.be/ijU4MfdaF8k }.
 It is capable of negotiating a diversity of terrain features including slopes, stairs, gaps and hurdles in a very agile manner.
-We have also benchmarked our modified RDPG with the existing Feedforward network-based Policy gradient algorithms including DPG and KL-divergence controlled Proximal Policy Optimization algorithm (FFN-PPO$_{KL}$)\footnote{ We adopt active divergence control with Advantage normalization\cite{heess2017emergence}.
-Target $D_{KL}$ is search over trials for stable policy improvement.
-The agent is trained over 15000 episodes where the policy does not improve over 3000 episodes.}\cite{schulman2017proximal}.
+We have also benchmarked our modified RDPG with the existing Feedforward network-based Policy gradient algorithms including DPG and KL-divergence controlled Proximal Policy Optimization algorithm (PPO$_{KL}$)\cite{schulman2017proximal}.

 Learning performance is measured with R(100MA) - episodic sum of rewards averaged over the last 100 episodes - and Success ratio - percentage of episodes out of 200 the best agent reaches the goal without fall.
 The best learning performance of the models are summarized in Table \ref{table:summary-performance}.
 Snapshots of locomotion of our RDPG agent are featured in Fig.\ref{fig:behavior}.